 - View documentation

 - Set and edit default values for scans

 Control Panel: cPanel/WHM

 CXS is a commercial product that is sold and licensed strictly on a one-time per server basis, with updates provided for the life of the product.
-To order a CXS license ($60), please submit a ticket to our Billing/Sales department
+To order a CXS license ($60), please contact our Billing/Sales department via Live Chat

 CXS license is installed for free

 , VPS Magnetar

 VPS Pulsar resource limitations do not allow installation, so you can request one-time CXS scans instead.

 If the license is installed on the server, you can scan your account via the CXS scanner, feel free to follow